List of A Song of Ice and Fire characters: Aerys II Targaryen

-Aerys Targaryen the Second, also called The Mad King, is the last Targaryen king to rule the Seven Kingdoms.
-While his rule started out well, he slowly descended into madness.
-His sister-wife Rhaella bore him eight children, but only three survived into adulthood: sons Rhaegar and Viserys and daughter Daenerys, who was not yet born when the Targaryen dynasty fell.
-After Rhaegar absconded with Lyanna Stark, Aerys had Ned Stark's father and brother executed, beginning Robert's Rebellion.
-When Aerys plans to burn King's Landing rather than let Robert rule, he is assassinated by a member of his own Kingsguard, Jaime Lannister.
+Aerys II Targaryen, also nicknamed "The Mad King", is the last Targaryen king to rule the Seven Kingdoms.
+While his rule started well under the supportive counsel of his first cousin Steffon Baratheon and childhood friend Tywin Lannister, he slowly deteriorated into paranoia and madness after the accidental death of Steffon and the bitter falling-out with Tywin, whose wife Joanna was subjected to lewd harassment by Aerys.
+His much-abused sister-wife Queen Rhaella bore him eight children, but only three survived into adulthood: sons Rhaegar and Viserys and daughter Daenerys, the last of whom was not yet born when the Targaryen dynasty fell.